Caroline, No. 7 Nevada rally again to beat South Dakota St.

-RENO, Nev.
-(AP) - Jordan Caroline scored 21 points and No. 7 Nevada mounted yet another comeback in a 72-68 win over South Dakota State on Saturday night.
+The tandem had averaged 48.7 points this season.
+They scored a total of 10 points Saturday.

+"Those two guys are elite scorers, probably the best duo in the country, and they (Nevada) held them in check tonight," South Dakota State coach T.J.
+Otzelberger said.

 The Jackrabbits jumped ahead 40-33 at halftime in the matchup of 2018 NCAA Tournament teams.
-Nevada opened the second half on a 12-3 run en route to its fourth straight comeback of seven points or more.
+Nevada held South Dakota State to 30 percent shooting in the second half en route to its fourth straight comeback of seven points or more.

-Caleb Martin scored 20 points for Nevada (12-0), and Cody Martin and Trey Porter had 12 each.
+Jordan Caroline led Nevada with 21 points.
+Caleb Martin scored 20 points for Nevada (11-0), and Cody Martin and Trey Porter had 12 each.

+But Musselman cared more about Porter's defense than his offense, especially against the All-American Daum.

+"That's the best defensive performance on one guy by one individual since I've been coaching here," Musselman said.
+"I think (Porter) is one of the best defenders in the entire country, if not the best interior defender in the entire country."

 Skyler Flatten led South Dakota State (9-4) with 20 points.
 Owen King scored 13 points, shooting 5 of 6 from the floor.